iwelch/sylspace/README.md

 The rest are also useful.

+* cpanfile
+:	describes all required perl modules.
+Used only once during installation as `cpanm --installdeps .` in this directory.  (cpanlist just lists them.)

 * SylSpace-Secrets.conf@
 :	A symlink to outside the hierarchy to keep secrets

 * SylSpace-Secrets.template
-:	Illustrating how the secret file should look like
+:	Illustrates how the secret file should look like

 * SylSpace.service
 :	The systemd service file, to be copied into /lib/systemd/system/ for automatic (re-)start

-* SylSpace.t*
-:	Beginning to learn how to write GUI tests.
-Not working

-* hosts
-:	a variety of hostnames used in the startersite and messysite

-* nginx-config
-:	untested config file for nginx.  on my server, I deinstall all other webservers and just run hypnotoad

 * start-hypnotoad.sh@
-:	link to runserver.pl
+:	just a link to runserver.pl

 * stop-hypnotoad.sh*
 :	reminder how to stop hypnotoad